Skip to main content

 </script>

-1. Make sure you change "https://example.com/" to your website URL and modify the "target" parameter to match your search URL pattern, e.g. https://site.com?ss360Query={search_term_string}.
+1. Replace https://example.com/ with your website URL and update the target parameter to match your search URL pattern.

 search directly from address bar in your browser

-First you need to upload a opensearch.xml file with the following content to your server:
+Upload an opensearch.xml file with the following content to your server:

 <OpenSearchDescription xmlns="http://a9.com/-/spec/opensearch/1.1/"